Home

 lead to an understanding of actions and "polar" actions through an improvisational exploration of given,

 imaginary circumstances.
-His "Adaptation Process" focuses
+His "Adaptive Acting" process focuses

 fundamentally on reacting to perceived stimuli.
 Secondary emphasis is on research,